toefel18/kluster/README.md

 # Kluster

-Cluster of N SQL-DBMS instances kept in sync using Kafka __consistently__.
+Cluster of N SQL-DBMS instances kept in sync __consistently__ using Kafka.
 So no need for eventual-consisteny!
-The price for the consistenty is asynchronicity.
+The price for the consistenty is asynchronicity and no load balancing, only replication.

 You can use any type of DBMS (PostgreSQL, Oracle, MariaDB, etc.).
 In fact one could even mix them in the same cluster, provided they speak the same SQL dialect: some nodes are PostgreSQL, some are Oracle, etc. If they dont speak the same SQL dialect the database adapters should do some translations.